Starrcade (2000): Aftermath

 The feud between Scott Steiner and Sid Vicious continued after the event.
 The following night, Ric Flair, the on-screen president of WCW, announced that Steiner would defend the WCW World Heavyweight Championship in a Three Way match at Sin.
 Jeff Jarrett won a four-man tournament to become one of the challengers in the match as Flair kept the identity of the other challenger a mystery.
 As Jarrett and Steiner planned to work together in the match, Flair added Vicious to the match.
 Road Warrior Animal was revealed to be the mystery challenger, and Steiner retained the title.
-The feud, however, came to an end immediately after Sin as Sid suffered a severe compound fracture of his left leg during the match after performing a move off the top rope; the injury led to his retirement from full-time competition and he did not wrestle again for three years.
+The feud, however, came to an end immediately after Sin as Sid suffered a severe compound fracture of his left leg during the match after performing a move off the middle rope; the injury led to his retirement from full-time competition and he did not wrestle again for three years.
 Steiner was placed into feuds with Diamond Dallas Page and Kevin Nash over the next two months, defeating Nash at SuperBrawl Revenge and Page at Greed before WCW was purchased by the World Wrestling Federation (WWF).
 He lost his title to Booker T on the last edition of WCW Monday Nitro held eight days after his match with Page.

 Since the WWF purchased WCW in March 2001, the 2000 edition of Starrcade went down as the final edition.
 By 2000, WCW had fallen from its peak and had largely become an afterthought, having lost $62 million in 2000 alone.
 WCW was put up for sale, and was purchased by the WWF on March 23.
 Not all of its wrestlers' contracts were purchased in the deal, however, and Steiner's was one of those that were not (hence Booker T defeated him).
 Soon after, the WWF began the "Invasion" storyline, where WCW became a group of wrestlers led by Shane McMahon with the intention of taking over the WWF.
 Steiner did eventually join what is now WWE in 2002, and many other WCW stars would eventually become part of the company like Nash, Scott Hall, Hulk Hogan, and Goldberg.
 Most, however, did not stay; Nash left the company in 2003 after an injury-filled campaign, with Steiner leaving in early 2004 after failing to sustain his WCW success and Goldberg only spending one largely uneventful year in WWE despite winning the World Heavyweight Championship (until his return to WWE in 2016).
 Hall was fired shortly after signing with the company due to an incident involving public drunkenness on an airplane, and Hogan made sporadic appearances after 2003 before departing altogether in 2009 for Total Nonstop Action Wrestling (TNA).
 While not all of the former WCW stars enjoyed success, some did; Page was a tag team champion and European Champion while with the company while Booker T eventually won the WWE Triple Crown and the King of the Ring tournament.
 Hogan would also win the Undisputed WWF Championship shortly following his return to the company in 2002.